top of page

 Reindeer & Sámi Culture

-Full day with Sámi family — reindeer herding, pulka, traditional meal in lavvu.
+Full day with Sámi family.
+Reindeer herding, pulka, traditional meal in lavvu.

-10 Nights · December – February
+10 Nights · December to February

 Deep Arctic Winter